sinedsem/dl/README.md

-# Source code for Deep Learning cource in University.
+# Source code for Deep Learning course in University.